-- the wide variability in scale and nature of mining activities, with the significance of impacts, and the extent to which they can be effectively managed, strongly related to the scale and nature of individual proposals - limited experience in regulating seabed mining in tropical environments in Australia and the world - the gaps in knowledge about the marine and coastal environments of the Northern Territory required to adequately assess and make decisions about the potential impacts of seabed mining and their management - the considerably strengthened environment protection framework afforded by the Environment Protection Act 2019 that provides for the environmental impact assessment and approval of proposals that have the potential to have a significant impact on the environment.
+- the wide variability in scale, nature and location of mining activities, with the significance of impacts, and the extent to which they can be effectively managed, strongly related to the scale, nature and location of individual proposals - limited experience in regulating seabed mining in tropical environments in Australia and the world - the gaps in knowledge about the marine and coastal environments of the NT required to adequately assess and make decisions about the potential impacts of seabed mining and their management - the considerably strengthened environment protection framework afforded by the Environment Protection Act 2019 (EP Act) that provides for the environmental impact assessment and approval of proposals that have the potential to have a significant impact on the environment.

-The regulatory environment and decision-making framework for identifying and managing the impacts and risks of seabed mining have substantially improved since the moratorium was introduced in 2012.
+The NT does not have any specific regulation aimed at the environmental impacts of seabed mining.
+With the introduction of the EP Act, the regulatory environment and decision-making framework for identifying and managing the impacts of proposals in general have substantially improved since 2012 when the moratorium was introduced.
+Any seabed mining proposal would be considered under this new regulatory framework.
 This framework ensures the rigorous assessment of environmental impacts by an independent authority, with numerous opportunities for community participation.
 It ensures that the assessment undertaken by the NT EPA directly and transparently informs approval decisions by the Minister for Environment.

-The Northern Territory Government's commitment to transferring the environmental regulation of mining from the Mining Management Act 2001 to the Environment Protection Act 2019 provides an opportunity to consider whether further reform is required to regulate seabed mining activities.
+The NT Government's commitment to transferring the environmental regulation of mining from the Mining Management Act 2001 to the EP Act provides an opportunity to consider whether further reform is required to regulate seabed mining activities.

 Notwithstanding the regulatory environment has changed, there are considerable challenges in effectively regulating seabed mining operations.
 The lack of adequate environmental information is a major barrier.
 It is possible that manageable impacts from small-scale seabed mining activities in relatively data-rich locations and/or resilient ecosystems could be effectively assessed and regulated.
 In contrast, seabed mining activities on a large scale, in sensitive environments and/or where data is scarce, will require a very substantial investment by the proponent to provide adequate baseline data, describe potential impacts with sufficient certainty, and develop evidence-based mitigation measures.
 In some situations, the costs to the proponent to collect the necessary information to support a proposal is likely to be highly prohibitive to the viability of the proposal.
-As a consequence, the NT EPA expects that some proposals may be unacceptable and result in a recommendation of early refusal by the Minister for Environment to provide certainty to proponents and government, avoiding unnecessary expenditure and delay.
+As a consequence of high levels of uncertainty and risk, the NT EPA expects that some proposals may be unacceptable and result in a recommendation of early refusal by the Minister for Environment to provide certainty to proponents and government, avoiding unnecessary expenditure and delay.

-The NT EPA has made a number of key findings and conclusions on the management of seabed mining in its advice to the Northern Territory Government.
-Ultimately, it is a matter for the Northern Territory Government, to determine a policy position on seabed mining in the Northern Territory's coastal waters.
+The NT EPA has made a number of key findings and conclusions on the management of seabed mining in the coastal waters of the NT in its advice to the NT Government.